googleforgames/open-match-docs/site/content/en/docs/Overview/_index.md

   Open Match is an open-source matchmaking framework that simplifies building your game matchmaker.
 ---

-## Disclaimer

-This software is currently [alpha](https://github.com/googleforgames/open-match/releases), and subject to change.
-Not to be used in production systems.

 ## What is Open Match

 Open Match is an open-source game matchmaking framework that simplifies building a scalable and extensible Matchmaker.